Anesthesiology Clinician-Educator Fellowship is a non-accredited, one year program.

 Application requirements include completion of at least two US or ACGME-accredited fellowships and at least four years of anesthesiology post-graduate medical training.

 Applicants must submit a current curriculum vitae, three faculty letters of reference (one of which must be from the anesthesiology fellowship program director), and a personal statement describing the applicant’s interests and potential plans for the fellowship year.
 Fellows will be selected based on demonstrated excellence in clinical care, teaching, and academic promise.

-For specific questions regarding our fellowship program please contact Ms. Carol Dickerson, the program coordinator.
+For specific questions regarding our fellowship program please contact the fellowship coordinator.